David W. Butler High School: Softball

 During the 2000s, the softball team won four 4A state championships, winning in 2001, 2006, 2007, and 2008.

 Wrestling

-Butler's wrestling team finished 4th in the NCHSAA 4A dual team tournament during the 2007–2008 season.
+Butler's wrestling team finished 4th in the 4A dual team tournament during the 2007–2008 season.
 During the 2008–2009 season, Butler wrestling finished as the 4A dual team state runner-ups.

-Girls' basketball
+Girls basketball

-Butler's girls' basketball team won the NCHSAA 4A state championship in 2009–10, and went 30–0 the following season before a premature loss to Mallard Creek in the Class 4A Western Regional semifinals, cutting their chance at a repeat short.
+Butler's girls' basketball team won the North Carolina 4A state championship in 2009–10, and went 30–0 the following season before a premature loss to Mallard Creek in the Class 4A western regional semifinals, cutting their chance at a repeat short.

+JROTC program

+Butler's US Army JROTC program, established in 2003, has attended the Junior Reserve Officer Training Corp Drill Nationals, Raider Nationals, and Archery Nationals.
+The program also attends other regional and state championships in North Carolina, South Carolina, Georgia, and Virginia.
+The program is currently led by LTC (Ret.)
+Ott M. Siebert.